amandangol/affinidi-capstone-bounty/README.md

+# Bounty - Build Upon the Affinidi Capstone

+This updated capstone project builds upon the previous implementation by enhancing the user experience and incorporating additional features using Affinidi's products.
+The project is an online retail store built using NextJS and leverages Affinidi Login and Affinidi Vault for user authentication and data storage.
 To complete this bounty quest, I have made several improvements and enhancements to the existing capstone project.
 Below are the details of the changes made, along with the links to the deployed site, GitHub repository, and a write-up describing the new features.
+First of all, I converted the existing React project to utilize the Next.js framework for improved scalability and easier deployment.

 #### New Features and Enhancements: